 The near-bottom habitat in the 3P region consists of two distinct oceanographic regimes.
 The one influenced by cold and relatively fresh water advected from the eastern Newfoundland Shelf by the inshore branch of the Labrador Current includes much of St. Pierre Bank and regions to the east.
 In this area temperatures generally range from $0^{\circ}-2^{\circ}C$ but are often $<0^{\circ}C$ in many years.
 The other regime includes the deeper portions of the Laurentian and Hermitage Channels and areas to the west of St. Pierre Bank.
 This area appears to be influenced mostly by warmer slope water from the south.
-Consequently, this region experiences high variability with temperatures ranging from $3^{\circ}-6^{\circ}C$ .
-A significant shift in the thermal habitat influenced by the Labrador Current took place during the mid-1980s with a significant increase in the area of the bottom covered with $<0^{\circ}C$ water.
-Beginning in 1996 the area of $<0^{\circ}C$ water on the banks decreased significantly, reaching very low values in 1998 and essentially disappearance during the warm years of 1999 and 2000.
+Consequently, this region experiences high variability with temperatures ranging from $3^{\circ}-6^{\circ}C$.
+A change in the thermal habitat influenced by the Labrador Current took place during the mid-1980s with a significant increase in the area of the bottom covered with $<0^{\circ}C$ water.
+Beginning in 1996 the area of $<0^{\circ}C$ water on the banks decreased significantly, reaching very low values in 1998 and essentially disappearance during the warm years of 1999 and 2000 and again in 2004.

-Spring bottom temperature maps together with the number of fish caught per set for Division 3P are shown in Fig. 9 for 1993 a cold year, 2000 a warm year and for 2002 and 2003, which were also cold years.
-The most evident pattern in the number of cod caught per set (displayed as expanding symbols on the temperature fields) is the high number of sets with zero catches for the cold years of 1993, 2002 and 2003.
-This pattern persisted from 1985 to 1998 when most of St. Pierre Bank and regions east of the Bank were covered by bottom water with temperatures $<0^{\circ}$ C. During 1999 and 2000 larger catches became more wide spread over St. Pierre Bank and surrounding area as cold ( $<0^{\circ}$ C) water disappeared from the area (Colbourne and Murphy 2002).
+Spring bottom temperature maps together with the number of fish caught per set for Division 3P are shown in Fig. 9 for 1993 a cold year, 2000 a warm year and for 2003 and 2004.
+The most evident pattern in the number of cod caught per set (displayed as expanding symbols on the temperature fields) is the high number of sets with zero catches for the cold years of 1993 and 2003.
+This pattern persisted during most years from 1985 to 1998 when most of St. Pierre Bank and regions east of the Bank were covered by bottom water with temperatures $<0^{\circ}$ C. During 1999 and 2000 larger catches became more wide spread over St. Pierre Bank and surrounding area as cold

+$(<0^{\circ}C)$ water disappeared from the area (Colbourne and Murphy 2002).
 During 2001 to 2003 however, cold water returned to the area and the number of fishing sets with zero catches also increased.
-During all surveys most of the larger catches occurred in the warmer $(2^{\circ}-3^{\circ}C)$ waters along the slopes of the banks and in the deep channels to the west of St. Pierre Bank.
+During all surveys most of the larger catches occurred in the warmer (2°-3°C) waters along the slopes of the banks and in the deep channels to the west of St. Pierre Bank.
+In 2004 bottom temperatures were comparable to the warm conditions observed in 1999 and 2000 however there was no shift in the distribution of cod over St. Pierre Bank as observed previously during most warm years.
+In fact during 2004 there were many low or zero catches in the warm deeper waters off the banks compared to most years.